Origins

 Transition into the 21st Century

-Men's golf clothing evolved from knickers and argyle socks of the 1940s and 1950s to the polo shirt and Bermuda shorts of the 1980s and 1990s.
-Generally, Justin Morris stated, today's municipal courses don't have dress codes but many private courses require golfers to wear a collared shirt and Dockers-style shorts.
+Men's golf clothing has evolved to include the above-the-knee Bermuda shorts of the 1980s and 1990s.
+Generally, today's municipal courses don't have dress codes but many private courses continue to require golfers to wear a collared shirt and Dockers-style shorts or pants, representing golf's upper class history.